 New members are always welcome.
 We require volunteers for fundraisers one or twice during the year.
 The organization welcomes women of all denominations, 16 years of age or older.

 For more information, please send an email.

 Meetings are held the fourth Tuesday of each month at Citadel Centre at 7:30 p.m. except for July, August and December.

-It is the mission of the Sturgeon Adult Learning Council, through networking and meetings, to assess needs and to facilitate the efforts of its member agencies, which provide resources, information and education for adults within the Sturgeon Community.
+It is the mission of the Sturgeon Adult Learning Council (SALC) to assess adult learning needs and facilitate efforts in the provision of resources, information and education for community members within the Sturgeon Region.

 Sturgeon Composite High School (SCHS) is one of the largest rural high schools in Alberta.
 It is a dynamic and comprehensive high school that serves students in grades 10 through 12 from the Sturgeon County area, as well as many from St. Albert and Edmonton.
 It prepares students to be successful in their chosen paths through a balance of excellent academics and optional programs and activities.

 The Sturgeon Youth Council is an amazing team that provides leadership opportunities and youth activities to the community.
 As a member of Sturgeon Youth Council, you will develop leadership skills, plan activities for your peers, volunteer with the food bank, and more.

 We welcome Sturgeon County youth in grades seven to 12, aged 13-18.
 Meetings are on the first Monday of each month from 6-7:30 p.m. at the Sturgeon County Centre.

 Sturgeon Family Literacy is located in the Gibbons Family Resource Centre.